Radio Veritas the leading faith-based AM station in the Philippines, launched an online petition against death penalty on February 1, 2017.

 It was in 2006 when the death penalty was abolished in the Philippines.
 However, the Duterte administration has sought to reinstate the punishment to deter the rising crime and drug use in the country.
 The House of Representatives aimed to pass the bill on the third and final reading before Christmas last year, but deferred this to early this year to pave the way for a full debate.

 The proposed “Death Penalty Law” covers 21 “heinous” offenses such as treason, qualified piracy, qualified bribery, parricide, murder, infanticide, rape, kidnapping and serious illegal detention, robbery with violence, destructive arson, plunder, and dangerous drug importation.
 Executions may be carried out by hanging, firing squad or lethal injection.

 Radio Veritas 846 is owned and operated by the Roman Catholic Archdiocese of Manila.
 Established in 1969, the Ramon Magsaysay recipient Catholic radio station continues to be a leading social communications ministry for truth and new evangelization in the country today.

-- Relic of the True Cross to be enthroned at the Veritas Chapel - April 10, 2017
+- Relics of soon-to-be saints, Blessed Jacinta and Blessed Francisco Marto to be enthroned at the Veritas Chapel - May 3, 2017

-- Radio Veritas 48th anniversary: “Enabling Communion of Communities in the Social Communications Ministry” - April 8, 2017
+- Radio Veritas celebrates feast of Saint Joseph the Worker - April 27, 2017